jusJk/capstone21/python_backend/models/lpdlprnet/database/lpdlprnet_explainability.md

 After obtaining the sequence output from the license plate, the LPRNet makes use of _best path decoding method_ in order to decode the sequence output of the model into the final predicted characters.

-These characters are then output as the final licence plate character.
+These characters are then output as the final license plate character.

 ## 3SAM123